yinengy/Mersenne-Twister-in-Python/README.md

 ## Randomness Testing

-The file *Testing for Randomness.ipynb* contains several basic randomness testing result for those algorithm.
+The file *Testing for Randomness.ipynb* contains several basic randomness testing result for this algorithm.